futuredarrell/soundbone/README.md

 ## Caveats

+- Behavior of track scrubbing is slightly erratic because soundmanager in html5 often returns a null for the stream duration property.
+If this is happening when you try to scrub the track marker will just return to the current position.
+Refresh the page and try again.
 - It has only really been tested on the iOS Simulator, an iPhone 4 running iOS 5, and an iPad running iOS 5.
 - It has been tested a bit in the latest version of Android in the Android emulator, but the emulator is slow to the point of being unuseable.
-- Behavior of track scrubbing is slightly erratic after refreshing scrubbing, switch to another track and the scrubbing again.
 - The webkit transitions can get slightly out of sync.
 In the future we could use the same setTimeout that updates the time to readjust the track position marker
 - There are definitely some better patterns to put in use regarding views and subviews, but those can be implemented later